American Museum of Natural History (AMNH): Tickets

 Science & Research & Education

-The museum is also a major centre for scientific research, with hundreds of researchers and scientists conducting studies across various fields which all contribute to our understanding of natural history, biodiversity, evolution, and the universe.
+The museum is also a major centre for scientific research, with hundreds of researchers and scientists conducting studies across various fields which all contribute to our understanding of natural history, biodiversity, evolution, and the universe and enabling the museum to constantly learn more about its exhibits, which in turn means you can learn more when you visit!

 The museum also offers programs and resources for learners of all ages, including school field trips, workshops, lectures, and online resources with the aim being to inspire curiosity about the natural world and promote scientific literacy!

-The American Museum of Natural History is one of those places that all should be able to visit and enjoy at least once.
-One of New York’s most popular tourist attractions welcoming millions of visitors each year.
+The American Museum of Natural History is one of those places that all should be able to visit and enjoy at least once and is one of New York’s most popular tourist attractions!

 Popular Attractions